RasaHQ/rasa/docs/connectors/slack.rst

 .. note::

-   If you do not set the slack_channel keyword argument, messages will by delivered back to the user who sent them.
+   If you do not set the ``slack_channel`` keyword argument, messages will by delivered back to the direct messages with the bot app.